CRA for Industrial Automation: IEC 62443 and OT Security

 - Industrial IoT gateways

-- Remote access/VPN solutions
+- Remote access and VPN solutions

-- Basic sensors (no network capability)
+- Basic sensors with no network capability

 - Simple industrial peripherals